 Throughout the financial track of the immersion, attendees will also have the opportunity to visit various financial institutions throughout New York City, and attend panel discussions with top investors and entrepreneurs.

 The Power of Storytelling in the Digital Age

-The means by which users consume media have undergone a tremendous transformation during the past decade.
 With advances such as mobile technology and the immediate widespread availability of big data, companies are now tasked with the challenge of effectively marketing themselves amidst a tremendously competitive landscape.

 During the media portion of the New York Immersion, students will explore how companies can find new ways of telling their stories and remaining relevant to their target customers.

 - Justin Smith, CEO of Bloomberg Media Group — Mr. Smith will offer students a different perspective, contrasting Bloomberg’s approach to those of other players who have been around for more than a century.

 - Carlos Watson, cofounder and CEO of Ozy Media — As the leader of one of the newest high-profile entrants into news media, Mr. Watson will offer a high-level view of what is next in the industry.

 - John Kosner, executive vice president of ESPN Digital and Print Media — Mr. Kosner will lead students through a discussion about the evolution of sports media and sports entertainment, exploring issues such as how the landscape of consumer behavior had changed since the advent of fantasy football, and the social-media-driven 24/7 media cycle.

 - Raju Narisetti, senior vice president of News Corp. — As former managing editor of such publications as The Washington Post and The Wall Street Journal, and a current leading voice in the media industry, Mr. Narisetti will speak to the group about the evolution of the traditional news media organizations.